"The best time you will spend on Earth." - Mother Teresa

 Let’s Pray Together

-Eucharistic Adoration is offered the First Friday of every month, 9:00 AM to 5:30 PM in the Chapel.
-All are welcome.
+- First Friday of every other month, 9:00 AM to 5:00 PM, in the Church or Chapel.

 Join us for dinner, praise and worship music, and Family Adoration!